 Jeremiah is a member of the Incarnational Institute of Sex and Faith, and has a specific interest in bringing sex positivity to religious couples and organizations through couples therapy and professional presentations.

-Jeremiah is the President of the Massachusetts Association for Marriage and Family Therapy, an organization that supports quality couples, family, and sex therapy throughout our state.
+Jeremiah is the President of the New England Association for Family and Systemic Therapy, an organization that supports quality couples, family, and sex therapy throughout our state.